Montreal-Quakers/website/README.md

 # More advanced changes

 ### Automated translation link
 This site uses an automatic search algorithm that checks the "front matter" (everything between the three dashes, you can see some examples above) in order to match up posts to their translation.
-So if you're having trouble with translations, make sure that each page and post has a unique "trans:" (translation) code.
+So if you're having trouble with translations, make sure that each page and post has a unique "translationID:" (translation) code.
 If anything is going wrong, see the [site health page](https://montreal.quaker.ca/_pages/health) to see all the ```trans``` codes and ```lang``` codes for every page and post in the website.

 ### Contact form
 This site uses formspree for the contact form.
 The code should be in ```_includes/contact.html```.
 There is some liquid code to get the right language text in the form.